msgtobala/My-Books/Flutter/Flutter.md

      16. Create Unique Bundle id, Change the bundle identifier
      17. Run the App in the device using Android Studio / VS Code

+**Difference between IgnorePointer and AbsorbPointer**

+Consider a blue square  on top red square, both are clickable, where the blue square is smaller and o red square is bigger

+By default, without `IgnorePointer`/`AbsorbPointer`, tapping the blue square will send a click event on blue and red gets nothing.

+In that situation, wrapping blue square into an `AbsorbPointer` means that when tapping the blue square, neither the blue square nor the red one gets the click event.

+If we instead used an `IgnorePointer`, the red square would receive click events when tapping the blue square.